 Task One

-The first task for the test subjects will be focused around creating three different playlist on each music library.
+The first task for the test subjects will be focused around creating three different playlists on each music library.
 Each subject will be asked to start off with one music library first and create all three playlists on that software before going onto the next one.
 The parameters to this first task for each subject are:

 Create a playlist